FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

   - created permutations of above
   - capitalisations from previous lists

-### salting
+### Salting
-- hava a random string or value and add to Password
+- a random string or value that is added to password before encryption
-  - add randomness to password so harder to guess
+  - add randomness to password so its harder to guess
   - large salts are good
 - salt string is publicly vailable, each password has individual salt
 - dont store password as you are given, add some randomness